cocos2d-x/fbx-conv/README.md

 fbx-conv
 ========
-Convert .fbx to .c3b or .c3t used by cocos2d-x.
+fbx-conv can convert some middle format (such as fbx, blend, obj, etc) to .c3b or .c3t which are used by cocos2d-x.

 Precompiled Binaries
 ====================